abjed/Arabic-NLP-resources/README.md

 # Tracking NLP resources for Arabic 🚀

-This project aims to track the progress in Natural Language Processing (NLP) for the Arabic language and give an overview of the state-of-the-art (SOTA) across the most common NLP tasks and their corresponding datasets.
+This project aims to track the progress in Natural Language Processing (NLP) for the Arabic language and gives an overview of the state-of-the-art (SOTA) across the most common NLP tasks and their corresponding datasets.

 The idea is to track papers, datasets, pre-trained models and SOTA of each NLP task.